Webstrates/Webstrates/README.md

 Advanced creation of webstrates
 -------------------------------

+**Legacy operations**

+The below operations are still supported, but may disappear at any time.

  * GET on `http://<server host>/new` will create a new webstrate with a random id.
  * GET on `http://<server host>/new?prototype=foo` will create a new webstrate with a random id using the webstrate `foo` as prototype.
  * GET on `http://<server host>/new?prototype=foo&id=bar` will create a new webstrate with id `bar` using the webstrate `foo` as prototype.